Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 Respiratory arrest has been reported following intramuscular administration of Colistimethate sodium.
 Impaired renal function increases the possibility of apnea and neuromuscular blockade following administration of Colistimethate sodium.
 Therefore, it is important to follow recommended dosing guidelines.
 See DOSAGE AND ADMINISTRATION section for use in renal impairment.

-Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Colistimethate for injection, and may range in severity from mild diarrhea to fatal colitis.
+Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Colistimethate for Injection, USP and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.